suit-wg/architecture/draft-ietf-suit-architecture.md

 this means that the status tracker tells the device when to download or that it initiates the transfer directly to the firmware consumer.
-For example, a download from an HTTP-based firmware server is client-initiated.
+For example, a download from an HTTP/1.1-based firmware server is client-initiated.
 Pushing a manifest and firmware image to the Package resource of the LwM2M Firmware Update object {{LwM2M}} is server-initiated update.